MobilityData/gtfs-validator/docs/CONTRIBUTING.md

 ## MobilityData slack
 To join the slack, please fill this ["Request to join"](https://docs.google.com/forms/d/e/1FAIpQLSczZbZB9ql_Xl-1uBtmvYmA0fwfm1UX92SyWAdkuMEDfxac5w/viewform) form.
 Then, you will receive your invitation via the e-mail provided.
 After joining, you can add the `gtfs-validators` channel and introduce yourself there.
-This channel is dedicated to the GTFS Schedule and Realtime validators, and this is where users can ask questions, share their intention to contribute, and receive any news related to these tools, such as release notifications.
+This channel is dedicated to the GTFS Schedule and Realtime validators, and this is where users can ask questions, share their intention to contribute, and receive any important news.

-MobilityData also has a private channel to discuss more technical questions, and synchronize efforts among active contributors.
-You will be offered to join this channel after you have merged a few PRs!
+## Contributor meeting
+We host a monthly contributor meeting to keep track of current projects, discuss requirements, unblock contributors, and organize cross-organization projects.
+Anybody can join, even if it's just to listen.
+If you'd like to participate, please reach-out to Isabelle via Slack.

 ## Roles and Responsibilities
 **Contributors**